 - The Regional Director UK is invited to attend all meetings but is not a member

-- Between one and three places are reserved for civil servants representing relevant devolved areas (typically education, culture, external affairs and/or economic development).
+- Four places are reserved for civil servants representing relevant devolved areas (typically education, culture, external affairs and/or economic development).
 A further two places are reserved for representatives from Ulster University and Queen’s University Belfast

 - The British Council seeks to secure a complementary range of experience and knowledge across the Northern Ireland Advisory Committee and to ensure that the Committee reflects the diversity of Northern Ireland’s society